dowjones/dj-dna-streams-javascript/README.md

 ###### Error Handling

-If your callback fails, the message will be nack'd but the listener will continue until you manually stop it.
+If your callback fails, the message will be nack'd and the listener will rethrow the error.
 If you wish to write your own error handling for callbacks then set the `userErrorHandling` parameter to true.
-This allows you to return an err object which will force the callback handler to nack messages.
+This allows you to use an error handler callback to force the callback handler to nack messages.
 The following is a very basic example illustrating how this may work.

 ~~~~
   var Listener = require('dj-dna-streaming-javascript').Listener;

-  var onMessageCallback = function(msg) {
+  var onMessageCallback = function((msg, handleErr) {
      let err = null;
      try {
       console.log('One incoming message:' + JSON.stringify(msg.data));
       } catch (e) {
         err = e
       };
-    return {err}
+    handleErr(err)
   };

   const listener = new Listener();